Ee-Chee/Spiced-Academy-tabasco-curriculum/cli_game/README.md

                 right: "This was not the right choice.
 Goodbye!"
             }
         },
-        "no": "Alright then.
+        no: "Alright then.
 Enjoy your day!"
-    },
+    }
 };
 ```